wacncontent/CustomizeTool/output/articles/app-service-web/storage-nodejs-use-table-storage-web-site.md

 ### Install additional modules

 One of the files that **express** creates is **package.json**.
 This file contains a list of module dependencies.
-Later, when you deploy the application to Azure Websites, this file determines which modules need to be installed on Azure.
+Later, when you deploy the application to Azure Web Apps, this file determines which modules need to be installed on Azure.

 From the command-line, enter the following command to install the modules described in the **package.json** file.
 You may need to use 'sudo'.